coquettish decay

 Unique Antique 19th century daguerreotype cases featuring pigment prints from the series on Hahnemuhle Agave paper sized approx. 2 x 2.5.

-As a visual artist, my work centers on storytelling as a means of exploring memory, identity, and place.
-Coquettish Decay is a photographic series that merges image and text, inviting viewers to engage with the material both visually and conceptually.
-The photographs, made during a retreat off the coast of Georgia, are paired with handwritten excerpts from William Faulkner’s A Rose for Emily, invoking the literary tradition of Southern Gothic to examine themes of decay, legacy, and constraint.
+As a visual artist, my work centers on storytelling as a means of exploring memory, identity and place.
+Coquettish Decay is a photographic series that merges image and text, allowing viewers to engage with the work both visually and conceptually.